dosbox-staging/dosbox-staging/scripts/build.md

    Repeat this for multiple training runs, each time saving the output to a new `-o samples-N.prof` file.
-Ideally you want to exercise all code paths in DOSBox (core types, video cards, video modes, sound cards, and audio codecs).
+Ideally you want to exercise all code paths in dosbox-staging (core types, video cards, video modes, sound cards, and audio codecs).

 1. Convert your sample profiles into compiler-specific records using tools